Liberation of Finnmark: Aftermath

-The Germans in the rest of Norway capitulated on 8 May, bringing a definite end to the conflict.
+The Germans in the remainder of occupied Norway capitulated on 8 May, bringing a definite end to the conflict.

 Nearly 2,900 Soviet soldiers died in Norway during the conflict.

 The civilian population was the group most affected by the campaign.
 The Germans, in pursuance of their scorched earth strategy, destroyed thousands of houses, barns, sheds, and businesses, along with much of Finnmark's infrastructure.
-Almost all of Kirkenes, Hammerfest, Hasvik, Vardø, Skarsvåg, Tufjord, Karmoyvaer, Gjesvær, Nordvågen, and Neiden were burnt to the ground.
+Almost all of Kirkenes, Hammerfest, Hasvik, Vardø, Skarsvåg, Tufjord, Kamøyvær, Gjesvær, Nordvågen, and Neiden were burnt to the ground.
 About 2/3 of the houses in Vadsø were destroyed.
 Berlevåg, Mehamn, and Gamvik were entirely razed.
 Approximately 50,000 people fled or were forced to evacuate to the south by the Germans.
 It is estimated that over 300 civilians died due to exposure and other causes during this exodus.
 Another 25,000 who chose to stay sheltered in improvised huts, caves, and mines.
 A single tunnel near Bjørnevatn held 3,000 people.
 Parts of Troms were also evacuated and burned, in expectation of a continuation of the Allied offensive from the north.
 Even after hostilities had ceased, many civilians could not return to their towns until the Allies cleared away leftover German munitions.
 In July, the Norwegians hosted a dinner with the Soviets in Kirkenes to celebrate their victory.
 Among those in attendance were Norwegian Crown Prince Olav, Dahl, and Shcherbakov.
 The last Soviet forces withdrew from Norway on 25 September 1945.

 Legacy

 The destruction of linguistic communities in Finnmark had a profound effect in the area after the war.
 As the reconstruction efforts in the region were mostly the responsibility of Norwegian-speaking officials, the prevalence of Sami languages in the coastal communities dramatically decreased in the postwar era.

-There have been two celebrations of the Finnmark liberation in Kirkenes.
-On 25 October 2014 Norway celebrated the 70th anniversary and on 25 October 2019 it was the 75th anniversary celebration.
+There have been two modern celebrations of the Finnmark liberation in Kirkenes.
+On 25 October 2014 Norway celebrated the 70th anniversary and on 25 October 2019 the 75th anniversary was celebrated.
 Among those present for both ceremonies were King Harald, Norwegian Prime Minister Erna Solberg, and Russian Foreign Minister Sergey Lavrov.